Always seek the help of ALLAH. Darkness everywhere! No way out! Where should I go? Can’t see a single ray of light!

 [Sahih Muslim Book 33 #6441]

-The Very beginning of the Holy Scripture we are blessed with, addresses the same problem in a very comprehensive way.
-It is reported that Surah-e-Fatiha is the gist or crux of whole AlQuran.
+From the very beginning of the Holy Scripture, we have blessed with addresses the same problem in a very comprehensive way.
+It is reported that Surah-e-Fatiha is the gist or crux of the whole AlQuran.
 And the verse mentioned below is the heart of the entire surah.